ardorlab/MIDAS/README.md

 The repository is structured in the following way:

-* Samples: Directory including various sample cases for users to get familiarized with MOF framework.
-Users just need to navigate to the sample folder and run MOF from there with the corresponding input file.
+* samples: Directory including various sample cases for users to get familiarized with MOF framework.
+Users just need to navigate to the sample folder and run MOF from there with the corresponding input file or use the run.sh bash file on the RDFMG cluster.
+The samples consist of examples of genetic algorithm and simulated annealing optimization problems for a reduced number of code calculations.
+All the samples should finish within 10 minutes.
+Users are encourage to change the number of code evaluations (e.g. generations number) to experiment with optimization algorithms.
+Parallel execution is implemented only for genetic algorithm and the user could increase the number of allocated processors to evaluate the impact on the execution time.
-  * Sample_1:
-  * Sample_2:
-  * Sample_3:
+  * sample_1: Fuel Lattice Optimization with CASMO4 code.
+Genetic algorithm is used with 2 generations and 10 population per generation.
+  * sample_2: First Cycle Core Loading Pattern Optimization with SIMULATE3.
+Genetic algorithm is used with 2 generations and 10 population per generation.
+  * sample_3: First Cycle Core Loading Pattern Optimization with SIMULATE3.
+Simulated annealing is used with 20 iterations.
+  * sample_4: Third Cycle Core Loading Pattern Optimization with SIMULATE3.
+Genetic algorithm is used with 2 generations and 10 population per generation.
+  * sample_5: Third Cycle Core Loading Pattern Optimization with SIMULATE3.
+Simulated annealing is used with 20 iterations.
+  * dev_samples: Sample cases under development and not fully functional yet.

+* rl_dev: Directory containing under development reinforcement learning optimization files.
+This is not functional yet.
+This folder will be deleted once reinforcement learning is integrated in the main MOF.

-* Documentation: Directory including all additional documentation.
+* documentation: Directory including all additional documentation.

 * casmo.py: Python file that handles CASMO Lattice calculations evaluation and data extraction.